iwillspeak/formula-one/README.md

  * `(define <sym> <expr>)` binding a value to a symbol
  * `(<sym> <args>...)` for calling a named function `<sym>`

 All evaluation takes place in a single global environment.
 The language does not support user-defined functions with `labda` or the nested environments that they would entail.
 Quoting of values with `'` or `quote` is also not supported.
-There is no comment support yet either.
+The parser recognises comments and whitespace but is yet to bind them to primary tokens as trivia.

 ## 🐉 Here be Dragons 🐉